Povstalec/StargateJourney/survival/finding-gate.md

 To gain the ability to travel to distant planets, you will first need a Stargate.
 It is an advanced technology, so you **cannot build** it yourself (yet).
 You need to **find it** somewhere.
-All information has been lost in the mists of time
+All information has been lost in the mists of time.
 You could employ an Archeologist villager to help you.
-But first, you must attract his attention, perhaps with some valuable relic.
+But first, you must get his interest, perhaps with some valuable relic.

 <details markdown="block" id="locate-command">
 <summary><b>[Spoiler]</b> A cheat way to find a Stargate using a command</summary>